-Of course we don’t need stuff to celebrate Christ’s birth.
-All we need is to hold his love and light in our heart, and to allow this light to fill us with hope and wonder.
+Of course, we don’t need stuff to celebrate Christ’s birth.
+All we need is to hold his love and light in our hearts and to allow this light to fill us with hope and wonder.
 But all around us, festive season decorations are going up – many filled to the brim with symbolic meaning.
 It seems to be a deep human need to want to use decorative items as a visual representation that what is above is truly so below, no matter what we believe actually exists ‘above,’ in realms unseen but keenly felt in our hearts.

 Less is perhaps more to those of us who are focused on the true meaning of the season rather than keeping up with the Joneses.
 So which magical items should we choose?
-The only rule of thumb you need (no matter which Path you are on) is that the items you choose for your home and altar for any major celebration should carry some sort of meaning that resonates with your beliefs.
+The only rule of thumb you need (no matter which path you are on) is that the items you choose for your home and altar for any major celebration should carry some sort of meaning that resonates with your beliefs.

 On a ChristoPagan path, we might choose a combination of items that are visual representations of the birth of Christ and items from Nature that help us feel close to the current station in the Wheel of the year, which for Christmas is Yule and the rebirth of the Light.
 It is, of course, no coincidence that we celebrate Christ’s birth, just as the light returns, after being stationary for three days after the Winter Solstice.

 The three days between Yule and Christmas are wonderful for doing dreamwork.
 You may wish to keep a special journal for this and perhaps decorate it with the Star of Bethlehem.
-Some dreams may carry more meaning to you as individual and help with shadow work… but don’t be surprised if you have prophetic dreams at this time too.
+Some dreams may carry more meaning to you as an individual and help with shadow work… but don’t be surprised if you have prophetic dreams at this time too.

 Some of my favourite ChristoPagan Christmas/Yule items